Hideman85/TestApp/README.md

 - How to efficiently return only items that the user has access to for a list & sync queries?
   - Fetching the table (scan) and filtering out the non access item is inefficient (currently made with the actual @auth)
   - Maybe using BatchGetItem?
+  - For the list query I use a combination of Query on index and BatchGet for having only items

 - How to manage subscriptions correctly (with no security issues)? it can be a bit tricky for example: